 In a very layman manner, Machine Learning(ML) can be explained as automating and improving the learning process of computers based on their experiences without being actually programmed i.e. without any human assistance.
 The process starts with feeding good quality data and then training our machines(computers) by building machine learning models using the data and different algorithms.
 The choice of algorithms depends on what type of data do we have and what kind of task we are trying to automate.

 Example: Training of students during exam.

 While preparing for the exams students don’t actually cram the subject but try to learn it with complete understanding.
-Before examination, they feed their machine(brain) with good amount of high quality data (questions and answers from different books or teachers notes or online video lectures).
-Actually, they are training their brain with input as well as output i.e. what kind of approach or logic do they have to solve different kind of questions.
-Each time they solve practice test papers, and find the performance (accuracy /score) by comparing answers with answer key given, Gradually, the performance keeps on increasing, gaining more confidence with the adopted approach.
-That’s how actually models are built, train machine with data (both inputs and outputs are given to model) and when the time comes test on data (with input only) and achieve our model scores by comparing its answer with actual output which have not been fed while training.
+Before the examination, they feed their machine(brain) with a good amount of high-quality data (questions and answers from different books or teachers notes or online video lectures).
+Actually, they are training their brain with input as well as output i.e. what kind of approach or logic do they have to solve a different kind of questions.
+Each time they solve practice test papers and find the performance (accuracy /score) by comparing answers with answer key given, Gradually, the performance keeps on increasing, gaining more confidence with the adopted approach.
+That’s how actually models are built, train machine with data (both inputs and outputs are given to model) and when the time comes test on data (with input only) and achieves our model scores by comparing its answer with the actual output which has not been fed while training.
 Researchers are working with assiduous efforts to improve algorithms, techniques so that these models perform even much better

 Basic Difference in ML and Traditional Programming?

 - Traditional Programming : We feed in DATA (Input) + PROGRAM (logic), run it on machine and get output.

 - Machine Learning : We feed in DATA(Input) + Output, run it on machine during training and the machine creates its own program(logic), which can be evaluated while testing.